Parents' Guide to Student Tech Use

 Put the device to bed, but not in the bedroom

 Parenting experts suggest parking all technology devices, from cell phones to iPads, to Laptops in a common spot overnight to discourage late night, unmonitored use and sleep disruption.
-Don’t allow your child to sleep with the iPad, laptop or cell phone.
+Don’t allow your child to sleep with the Chromebook, laptop or cell phone.
 Remember to model appropriate use and balance of technology in your own life, too!